At a glance: Learn about self-reporting networks (SRNs)—attribution, deep linking, iOS implications, and FAQ.

 Deep linking with SRNs

-To simply open the app when the link is clicked, you just need to set up App Links/Universal Links/URI scheme.
+For users to open your app when the link is clicked, you just need to set up App Links/Universal Links/URI scheme.
 However, to perform deep or deferred deep linking to a specific page or activity in your app, SRNs use their own methods—without involving AppsFlyer's deep linking method.

 So how can you deep link your users and get the relevant data from SRNs?

-In contrast, deferred deep linking with SRNs is possible using the AppsFlyer GCD API.
+In contrast to deep linking, deferred deep linking with SRNs is possible using the AppsFlyer GCD API.

-AppsFlyer always receives the conversion data and makes it available to the app on the first launch.
+AppsFlyer receives the conversion data and makes it available to the app on the first launch.

 New users that install after clicking on a deep linking/retargeting campaign on an SRN can be redirected within the app upon launch, by using the conversion data.

-However, with SRNs, the regular AppsFlyer deep linking parameters, such as af_dp, are not present as part of the deep link data.
+However, with SRNs, the regular AppsFlyer deep linking parameters are not present as part of the deep link data.
 To use this data within the app, the developer needs to employ further logic based on available parameters, such as campaign, ad set, or single ad names.

 How does retargeting work with SRNs?